vvvv/The-Gray-Book/reference/language/patches.md

 <center>Document base category set to "Foo"</center>

 ## Datatype Patches
-There are different types of datatype patches that can be switched between in the patch explorer:
+There are different types of datatype patches that can be switched between in the [Patch Explorer](../hde/patch-explorer.md):

 * Process
 * Record